 For the price, the TU8000 offers a good performance that requires some managed expectations.
 Peak brightness is restricted so HDR isn’t at its best and colours don’t have the pop that you’ll see on pricier sets.
 But detail is fantastic, black levels are strong and overall it’s a natural and engaging picture that holds its own against the competition.

-It might not be quite as impressive as last year’s RU8000, but pay a little attention to the picture settings on offer and you can still create a picture performance that offers brilliant value.
+It might not be quite as impressive as the step up.
+If you're looking for a TV with slightly improved specs, check out our Samsung RU8000 review.
+But pay attention to the picture settings on offer from the TU8000, and you can still create a picture performance that offers brilliant value.

-- Available in six different screen sizes, from 43 inches to 85 inches
+- Available in six sizes, from 43 inches to 85 inches

 We reviewed the 55-inch version of the TU8000 (£599/$500/AU$1,299), but otherwise you’ll be paying £429/$350/AU$949 for the 43-inch, £499/$400/AU$1,049 for the 50-inch, £899/$700/AU$1,599 for the 65-inch, £1,299/$1,200/AU$2,499 for the 75-inch and £1,999/$1,800/AU$3,699 for the 82-inch/85-inch.

-There are a few more screen sizes to choose from this year compared with last year’s RU8000, and while UK prices are generally the same, the US and Australia have seen some price cuts.
-For example, prices for the 55-inch tested here are the same as last year’s RU8000 in the UK, but the same model in the US and Australia comes in $150 and AU$300 cheaper respectively.
+There are a few more screen sizes to choose from compared with last year’s RU8000, and while UK prices are generally the same, the US and Australia have seen some price cuts.
+For example, prices for the 55-inch tested in this review are the same as last year’s RU8000 in the UK, but the same model in the US and Australia comes in $150 and AU$300 cheaper respectively.

 - Sturdy and stylish despite being mostly plastic